tushar-me/laravel-api-json-response/README.md

-# Force JSON Response For API Requests
-Force JSON Response For API Requests in Laravel 11
+# Force JSON Response For API Requests in Laravel 11